Recruiter Advice: Writing Your CV

 8. Poor Formatting

-It is paramount that your CV is clean, clear and not full of major formatting errors.
+It is paramount that your CV is clean, clear and not full of formatting errors.

-Most candidates are unaware that many formatting features will not view well on differing computer screens and, more importantly, will not download properly into many HR recruiting systems or job boards.
+Be aware that many formatting features will not view well on differing computer screens and may not download properly into HR recruiting systems.

 9. Spelling Errors and Poor Grammar